Steve-Shillitoe/Skin_Cancer_Lesion_Classification/README.md

 20% of the images from the training dataset using the function **extract_test_images** in the module Balance_Data.py.

+So far after training for 20 epochs, loss = 0.8991 and accuracy = 0.6771

 The purpose of the module, **Skin_Cancer_Lesion_Classification.py**: